 Create a Solid Accountability System

-An accountability system is a solid way to ensure you are committed to working towards your set goals.
+An accountability system is a solid way to ensure you are committed to holding yourself accountable and working towards your set goals.
 It’s an extra incentive to be performing your best.
 Examples of additional accountability are things like giving people or yourself updates on your progress, recognizing progress, and celebrating.
 This is a key way to stick to your goals, and of course, reach your goals.